nathanallen/events_lab/README.md

 # Training: DOM Events & jQuery

-In the following exercises you will practice with five of the most common DOM `events` in jQuery:
+In this training, you'll practice with five of the most common DOM `events` in jQuery:
 - ready
 - submit
 - change